 MIL SCI 110 — LEADERSHIP LAB 1A

-Students use the coursework acquired in class to develop proficiency with hands-on experience in a field environment.
+Develop proficiency with hands-on experience in a field environment.
 Specific activities include military navigation, employment of communications and weapon systems, rappelling, and small unit tactics.
-Open to Fr

 MIL SCI 111 — LEADERSHIP LAB 1B

 Identify successful leadership characteristics through observation of others and self through experiential learning exercises.
 Record observed traits (good and bad) in a dimensional leadership journal and discuss observations in small group settings.
 Learn map reading and land navigation skills, including conversion of magnetic and grid azimuths and resection.

 Study examines how to build successful teams, various methods for influencing action, effective communication in setting and achieving goals, the importance of timing the decision, creativity in the problem solving process and obtaining team buy-in through immediate feedback.

 Implement small unit tactical training, learnArmy methods for approaching and reacting to tactical situations.
 Covers land navigation skills, information processing skills, and Army leadership principles.

 Army organization and planning methods, and the opportunity to practice and implement these methods in practical exercises.